wp-plugins/wp-admin-graphic-password/readme.txt

 * Free support by email, live chat and by phone (https://www.siteguarding.com/en/contacts)

 Protect your WordPress website in minutes with WP Admin Graphic Password.

+To protect your website against any hacker activity visit http://www.siteguarding.com

 == Installation ==